Dumfries & Stewartry Sub-Branch

 Creetown is the last outpost of the Dumfries branch before we hand over to the Ayrshire branch and so I also pop up quite frequently at Ayrshire CAMRA events, particularly those focussed on Wigtownshire.

-We have two friendly cats and I alongside house and gsarden renovations, I also love model railways, though I may need to live to be a hundred before I have enough spare time to progress my own small layouts to completion!
+We have two friendly cats and I alongside house and garden renovations, I also love model railways, though I may need to live to be a hundred before I have enough spare time to progress my own small layouts to completion!

 Contact ku.gro.armac.seirfmud@tcatnoc